Player Profile

 He remains one of only four Red Rose bowlers to have taken six wickets in a List A innings, while his five-for means his name appears twice in the 12 best bowling performances in the club’s history.

-Mahmood’s recent injury battle has not been an entirely new experience.
+Mahmood’s most injury battle wasn’t an entirely new experience.
 He encountered a rough 2018 in that regard, for example.

 In 2019, Mahmood - he was born in Birmingham before moving to the North West as a youngster - finished the One-Day Cup campaign as its leading wicket-taker with 28 as the Red Rose reached the semi-finals.